Dhaka University Film Society: Festivals

 Dhaka University Film Society organized more than thirty major film festivals so far.
 It has been playing an active as a cultural organization at the university and the country as well.

 Amar Bhasar Chalachitra (Films in my language) is an annual film festival organized by DUFS at the TSC complex.
-The festival is held every February month in remembrance of the martyrs of the Bengali Language Movement.
+The festival is held every February month in remembrance of the martyrs of the Bengali language movement.
 DUFS organized the 20th edition of the Festival, 'Amar Bhasar Chalachitra 1428' on 22-26 February 2022.
 The festival was first held in 2004.
 It is now recognized as the biggest film festival in the Bengali language.
+The highest grossing Bangladeshi film of all time Priyotoma was screened at the 22nd Amar Bashar Chalachitra festival under the theme of Amar Bhashar Chalachitra Utshab 1430 organized by the Dhaka University Film Society on 14 February 2024 on the occasion of Valentine's Day.

 International Inter-University Short Film Festival (IIUSFF) is an annual film festival organized by DUFS.
 It has been running for over a decade with the slogan "Take your camera, frame your dream".
 Its goal is to create a cross-cultural platform for university-going filmmakers all over the world.
 DUFS has recently organized the 11th edition of IIUSFF, in association with the United Nations High Commissioner for Refugees (UNHCR).
 1401 short films from more than 90 countries were submitted.
 Since 10th IIUSFF a new category, 'Short films on refugee' has been introduced to address the refugee crisis around the globe.

 'Short film festival on cultural diversity and peace' was introduced in 2019.
 DUFS and Actionaid Bangladesh jointly organized the event to promote cultural diversity and peace.

 Film for Freshers is the yearly film screening for the university freshers.
 It is open to all freshers.
 Boichitre Jibon (Diversity is Life) is jointly organized by Dhaka University Film Society and National Disabled Forum, in association with Sightsavers in 2010 and 2013.

 The major festivals organized by DUFS at the TSC auditorium, Shawkat Osman Memorial Auditorium and at different cultural centers in Dhaka are as follows.

 Membership

 New members are admitted in the society in April each year.
 Only fresher students of Dhaka University are eligible to apply for membership.
 After an initial screening process, viva-voce (oral interview) is held to select the few successful (around forty) candidates for admission.
 At present, there are 227 members of whom thirty-three are executive members and others are general members.
-The current president is Shiyan Shahriar Alamgir; the general secretary is K M Itmam Islam.
+The current president is Teertha Protim Das; the general secretary is Nisath Salsabil Rob.